bbc/psammead/packages/components/psammead-navigation/README.md

 />
 ```

 Note that in order for the `AmpMenuButton` toggling to work correctly, an `id` should be added to the `Navigation` component.
 This `id` can be passed in as a prop to the component.
-Similarly, `AmpScrollableNavigation` also requires an `id` to be added to it.
+Similarly, `ScrollableNavigation` also requires an `id` to be added to it.

 ### When to use this component

 The `Navigation` is designed to show a navigation bar on all pages, which will show all sections on a site.
 If there are too many items to fit on one line, the items will wrap to the next lines.

-On the other hand, with `CanonicalScrollableNavigation` or `AmpScrollableNavigation` we can make the list to remain on one line and to be horizontally scrollable to allow access to further links, under 600px.
+On the other hand, with `ScrollableNavigation` we can make the list to remain on one line and to be horizontally scrollable to allow access to further links, under 600px.

 ### Accessibility notes